 Children of all social strata enjoy folding rice paper and cutting them in different patters.
 The creations are then hung on rope lines or used to decorate the altars.

 3. Pan de muerto and sugar skulls

 Pan de muerto or bread of the dead is a typical sweet bread that is decorated with bones and skulls made from dough.
 The bones might be arranged in a circle, as in the circle of life.
 They are often sprinkled with sugar and may have dried fruit on top.

 Sugar skulls are part of a sugar art tradition brought by 17th-century Italian missionaries.
 Pressed in molds and decorated with different colors, they come in all sizes.
 A variation made with chocolate also exists.

 4. Literary calaveras (skulls)

-During the late 18th and early 19th centuries, the word calavera was used to describe short sarcastic texts that were used as tombstone epitaphs.
+During the late 18th and early 19th centuries, the word calavera (skull) was used to describe short sarcastic texts that were used as tombstone epitaphs.
 They were published in newspapers that were meant to make fun of the living.
-These “literary calaveras” became a popular part the celebrations.
+These “literary calaveras” became a popular part of the Day of the Dead celebrations.